Estate agents, in general, do help in making the buying/selling process of your property more convenient.

 Some lenders can be deceiving when it comes to advertising.
-For example, they advertise the property at 80% of the price, which confuses Help to Buy (government loans of 20% the property value) and implies they are getting a better deal.
+For example, they advertise the property at 80% of the price, which confuses people (government loans of 20% of the property value) and implies they are getting a better deal.

 5. Forcing Mortgage Brokers

 You will no doubt come across some agents who will recommend specific mortgage brokers.
 And this is fine if it stays with a recommendation.
 But if the agent insists you work with his or her broker, only to add consequences if you don’t, then get another agent.